crispinprojects/talkcalendar/README.md

 ## Talking

-Speech requires the [espeak](https://espeak.sourceforge.net/) is installed.
+Speech requires that [espeak](https://espeak.sourceforge.net/) is installed.
 With Ubuntu and Debian use the command below to install eSpeak.

 ```
 sudo apt install espeak